Daniel K. Inouye International Airport (HNL)

 A stylish lounge with a range of dining options, comfortable seating areas, and attentive service.
 One of the better overall lounge experiences at HNL outside of ANA.

-Qantas Business & First Class Qantas Club members Oneworld Sapphire & Emerald members
+Qantas Business & First Class Qantas Club members Oneworld Sapphire & Emerald

 Japan Airlines (JAL)